 - Be curious first

-- Become an excellent reflective listener.
-Listen for emotions, not events.
-Don't just play back their statements, try to concisely synthesize their emotional state.
-Practice.
+- Don't just play back their statements, try to concisely synthesize their emotional state.

-The most helpful framework I've learned for reflective listening is nonviolent communication (the book is short and good).
-It has two parts: empathizing and honesty.
-Listen empathetically and speak honestly.
+NVC has two parts: listening empathetically and speaking honestly.
+Most of NVC comes in the listening part.
 Listen for emotions.
 Listen for needs.
 Your goal is to be present with them.
 Be a presentist.
 Be ok with silence.
 Even when they feel done, ask "is there more?"

 The best leaders listen.
 When Satya Nadella joined Microsoft, he made the entire executive team read NVC.